msguerra74/Automata/README.md

 2. Download and install [Node.js][] if needed.
 3. Download and install [Ruby][] if needed.
 4. From the command prompt, navigate to the "Automaton" folder and type the following:
- - gem install compass jekyll rdiscount
+ - gem install compass jekyll
  - npm install -g grunt-cli
  - npm install
 5. That's it, now you can run any Grunt task!